-Research project
+Research projects

-Mineral-organic biogeochemical dynamics on coastal temperate rainforest soils
+Mineral-organic dynamics in coastal temperate rainforest soils

 This collaborative research explores multiple fronts to understand the relationship between mineral weathering and soil organic carbon in terrestrial and aquatic environments in southeast Alaska.
 The region offers a unique opportunity to conduct this kind of research due to massive soil-stream carbon fluxes and incredibly rapid soil formation rates.
 It is a glacially sculpted landscape composed of old-growth forests, glaciers, wetlands, estuaries, beaches, and thousands of small streams that link terrestrial and aquatic ecosystems.